Frequently Asked Questions for Currently Enrolled Students

 Students, please refer to the following information about summer and fall registration, financial aid and Work-Study, withdrawing from classes, technology, and information for international students.

-Will Fall classes be offered in person or online?
+Will Spring classes be offered in person or online?

-Your safety continues to be our utmost priority as we plan for the fall semester.
-Based on the status of state and local stay-at-home orders and our concern about offering courses in a safe environment, we have decided that coursework for the fall semester will be offered entirely online.
-While the future status of local and state stay-at-home orders may allow us to begin to offer some on-campus services in the summer or fall, it was necessary to make a decision now about fall classes to give us time to meet all standards for online course delivery and to make sure we are providing you with enhanced support to help you succeed in your online classes this fall.
-Courses that can only be offered in face-to-face settings will be postponed until it is safe to resume on-campus instruction.
+Your safety continues to be our utmost priority as we plan for the spring semester.
+Based on the status of state and local stay-at-home orders and our concern about offering courses in a safe environment, we have decided that coursework for the spring semester will be offered entirely online.
+While the future status of local and state stay-at-home orders may allow us to begin to offer some on-campus services in the spring, it was necessary to make a decision now about spring classes to give us time to meet all standards for online course delivery and to make sure we are providing you with enhanced support to help you succeed in your online classes this spring.
+A limited number of courses that can only be offered in face-to-face settings will resume on-campus.

 What is the difference between a fully online course and a synchronous online course?